RTEMS/rtems-docs/c-user/user_extensions.rst

 Introduction
 ============

-The RTEMS User Extensions Manager allows the application developer to augment the executive by allowing them to supply extension routines which are invoked at critical system events.
-The directives provided by the user extensions manager are:
+The user extensions manager allows the application developer to augment the executive by allowing them to supply extension routines which are invoked at critical system events.
+The directives provided by the user extensions manager
+are:

 - rtems_extension_create_ - Create an extension set